 Tel: +254 (020) 6993122

-OR download our application form below (if you do not have one), fill and send/bring to us together with your payment for enrollment.
+OR fill in the online application form found below.
+Alternatively you may download our application form below, fill and send/bring to us together with your payment for enrollment.
 Enrollment is through out the year